Kanda Software Logo

 2. Automate Wherever Possible

 Automation plays a critical role in DevOps analytics.
 From continuous testing to automated compliance checks, each stage of the pipeline should produce data that feeds analytics dashboards.
+Organizations are increasingly building Internal Developer Platforms (IDPs) to centralize tools, services, and workflows, making it easier to manage environments, deploy applications, and automate repetitive tasks across development teams.
 As ChaosSearch points out, aggregating logs and metrics into a single, scalable platform eliminates blind spots and makes it easier to spot patterns.
 Automated processes remove manual bottlenecks and reduce the likelihood of human error.

 3. Integrate Analytics into Every Stage of Development